The Cat's Miaow

-The Cat's Miaow is an indie pop band formed in Melbourne, Australia, in 1992.
+The Cat's Miaow are an Australian indie pop band formed in Melbourne, in 1992.

 History

 The Cat's Miaow originally began as a duo of Bart Cummings (guitar, bass, vocals) and Andrew Withycombe (bass, guitar), using a drum machine instead of a drummer.
 Once they began recording in a studio, they recruited Kerrie Bolton to do vocals as the two didn't have good singing voices and Cam Smith to play drums.

 They chose the name The Cat's Miaow because they thought it sounded cool and exotic since, while it was a common phrase in America, it was one that wasn't used often in Australia.

 Known for their lo-fi, melodic sound, the band recorded extensively throughout the 1990s.
 Despite limited domestic recognition, The Cat’s Miaow found greater success and appreciation overseas, similar to other Australian indie acts such as The Particles, Even As We Speak, and The Cannanes.

 Over the early 1990s they released a series of cassette albums on the local label Toytown—including Little Baby Sour Puss, Pet Sounds, From My Window, and How Did Everything Get So Fucked Up.

 Around 1995, they decided to take a break from using The Cat's Miaow and began a new project named Hydroplane, more focused on ambient-esque music rather than the jangle pop and twee of The Cat's Miaow.